The Shroud of Shafter Jane Doe, 2017

-My work is a contemporary portrait of the Northwest, stripped of idealization and steeped in idiosyncrasies and paradox.
+My work is a contemporary portrait of the American West, stripped of idealization and steeped in idiosyncrasies and paradox.
 Employing labor-intensive processes from weaving to metal fabrication, I make work that looks beyond the natural beauty of the West to a thematic space in which litter laws, fugitives, bikini baristas, motor vehicles and labor industries constitute the American landscape.

 I approach my subject matter by researching legal documents.
 From most wanted postings to standard technical specifications, the dry language leads me to contemplate how the raw material of living is represented and defined.
 I am fascinated by the paradox in which the overly specific becomes absurd, and fails to represent what it describes in detail.